softworkz/emby-wiki/Library-items.md

 This is a dictionary of provider id's for an item - Tmdb, Tvdb, TvCom, etc.

 ### CommunityRating
 This is the Imdb, Tmdb, or Tvdb rating of the item.
-This is pulled from the user's metadata, and at this time we do not have the ability to identify the source.
+At this time we do not have the ability to identify the source.